Fiona Onasanya: Parliamentary career

 For the 2017 general election, Onasanya was selected by the Labour Party to stand in the constituency of Peterborough, which had been held since 2005 by Stewart Jackson, a Conservative.
 Onasanya defeated Jackson with a majority of 607 votes and a 2.7% swing to Labour.
 In July 2017, she said that she wished to be Britain's first black prime minister.

 Onasanya was appointed as a Labour whip and as a parliamentary private secretary to Shadow Defence Secretary Nia Griffith.
 She attracted some notice when she quoted lyrics from Man's Not Hot, a viral song, during a budget debate in November 2017.
 She voted remain in the United Kingdom European Union membership referendum and subsequently voiced support for a second vote on Brexit, either by means of a second referendum or a general election.

 After being found guilty of perverting the course of justice, it was announced in January 2019 that she had been expelled from the Labour Party in December 2018.

-On 12 March 2019, Onasanya voted against the Government's Brexit withdrawal agreement, leading to its defeat in the second "meaningful vote".
+On 12 March 2019, Onasanya voted against the Government's Brexit withdrawal agreement, which was defeated in the second "meaningful vote".
 This was reported to be her first vote in the House of Commons since her release from prison and the first occasion that an MP voted while wearing an electronic tag.
 On 4 April, Onasanya voted to legally require the Prime Minister to seek an extension of Article 50 from the European Union.
 The bill passed by just one vote and Onasanya's critical role was highlighted by the media.

 On 27 March 2019, Onasanya was among the 21 MPs who voted against improved LGBT education in schools.

 In late April, Onasanya made her only speech in the Commons during the period between her release from prison and losing her seat as a result of the successful recall petition.
 During her two-minute intervention, she disputed the government's assertion that austerity was coming to an end.